JF9898/leaflet-challenge/README.md

 Part 1: Create the Earthquake Visualization

-Part 2: Gather and Plot More Data (Optional with no extra points earning)
+Part 2: Gather and Plot More Data (Optional with no extra points earning).
+THE LOGICSTEP2 JAVASCRIPT FILE IS THE FINAL PRODUCT

 Part 1: Create the Earthquake Visualization
 2-BasicMap